chocolatey/choco-wiki/Installation.md

  1. Open a PowerShell command shell and navigate into the unzipped package's tools folder.
  1. **NOTE**: Ensure PowerShell execution policy is set to at least bypass or remote signed (if you have issues, you may need to set it to Unrestricted).
  1. Call `& .\chocolateyInstall.ps1` to allow Chocolatey to install.
+ 1. **NOTE**: This will not set Chocolatey as an installed package, so it may be a good idea to also call `choco upgrade chocolatey -y` and let it reinstall the same version, but at least it will be available for upgrades then.

 <script src="https://cdn.rawgit.com/zenorocha/clipboard.js/v1.5.10/dist/clipboard.min.js"></script>